jupyterhub/jupyterhub/docs/source/reference/services.md

 ## Adding or removing services at runtime

-Both Hub-Managed services and Externally-Managed services can be added at runtime by using the JupyterHub’s REST API.
+Both Hub-Managed services and Externally-Managed services can be added at runtime by using JupyterHub’s REST API.

 ### Add a new service